IrrigationTutorials.com

 Results:

-My Sprinklites have been operating nightly for several months and I haven't had any problems.
+My Sprinklites have been operating nightly for over a year and I haven't had any problems.
 Shortly after I installed the Sprinklites I noticed that one of the lights was stuck on a single color rather than changing colors.
 I simply reset it by pushing the button on the light control unit, the problem has not recurred.
 It's possible I accidentally caused the problem myself while playing around with it.
 The micro-sprinkler spray pattern is not very uniform, but this is typical of most micro-sprinklers.
 I wouldn't try watering more than a single plant with each micro-sprinkler.
 The wires and 1/4" water tubing are also susceptible to damage from gardening activities.
 Care needs to be taken to not cut or break them.
 One solution would be to run the wires and tubes between the Sprinklites inside a piece of 1" polyethylene tube, so that the polyethylene tube serves as a protective sleeve.
 Then bury the tube leaving only the ends sticking up out of the ground.
 If you want to seal the ends of the sleeves to keep out dirt and critters, try latex caulk.
 Secure the sleeves or tubes in place with wire staples, a piece of a wire coat hanger works good as a staple or you can buy metal staples at drip irrigation supply stores.
 I recommend that you don't use plastic stakes, they pull out of the ground too easily.
 If you have a lot of minerals in your water you may notice some build up on the acrylic figures and the micro-sprinkler nozzles.
 You may need to periodically wipe clean the figures.
 Mineral buildup on micro-sprinklers is a normal occurrence, they are hard to clean so the normal procedure is to replace them periodically.
 If you do want to try cleaning them try using a calcium deposit remover solution and soft toothbrush.
 Mineral buildup is not a problem unique to the Sprinklites, it is common for all types of sprinklers and drip emitters in areas where the water has a high mineral content.

 Conclusion: